 Enforcement measures.

 Ports within a region may also choose to develop a common PWMP and to apply a similar waste collection and cost recovery system.
-If the reception facilities also serve more than one port, care should be taken tough that these mobile port reception facilities are able to serve the ships without undue delay in all ports involved.
+If the reception facilities also serve more than one port, care should be taken though that these mobile port reception facilities are able to serve the ships without undue delay in all ports involved.
 For that reason these ports need to be located within the borders of a party State, as otherwise the Prior Informed Consent (PIC) procedure under the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal would apply and, especially when transporting dangerous waste, cause delay.

 Some of the key elements of a port waste management plan are described more in detail in the following sections: